luckboy/Letin/doc/vm.md

 ## Values and objects

-The Letin virtual machine is 64-bit machine virtual and operates on values and objects.
+The Letin virtual machine is a 64-bit machine virtual and operates on values and objects.
 Values and objects have own types.

 ### Values

 The Letin virtual machine can operate two kinds of values.
-A value of the first of these is a value that can be use in for example variables.
+A value of the first of these is a value that can be used in for example variables.
 This value has one of the types which are presented in the following table:

 | Name  | Number | Description                                     |